What You Need to Know about Flying

 DINING AND SHOPPING IN THE TERMINAL

 Dunkin’ Donuts, Chick Fil A, River City Brewing, and the Air Capital Bar are open on the 2nd level.
-The Aviator’s Cafe is now open on the first floor.
-Food can be ordered “to go” to eliminate close seating.
-Occupied tables are 6 feet apart from any other tables in all directions.
+The Aviator’s Cafe is open on the first floor.

-The Air Capital Market, located in the center of the terminal, is open and offers face masks, hand sanitizers, and other PPE supplies.
+The Air Capital Market, located in the center of the terminal, is open and offers PPE supplies including face masks if you wish to wear one.
 You can also buy a variety of items such as snacks, drinks, t-shirts, souvenirs, etc. Scanners are available to customers who do not want employees to handle their purchases.
-All associates wear masks and have their temperature taken each day.
 Hand sanitizer is available for the customers to use at the registers.

 BOARD YOUR FLIGHT